Beneteau First 235

-The boat has a draft of 3.80 ft with the standard fin keel and 2.75 ft with the optional shoal draft wing keel.
-A centreboard version was also produced with a draft of 5.75 ft with the centreboard extended and 2.16 ft with it retracted.
+Designed by Group Finot, the glassfibre hull has a transom-hung rudder.
+It has a draft of 3.80 ft with the standard fin keel and 2.75 ft with the optional shoal draft wing keel.
+The centreboard version has a draft of 5.75 ft with the centreboard extended and 2.16 ft with it retracted.
+The hull speed is 6.03 kn.